leealso/DotNetCore/README.md

   .Include("Items.Products");
   .Include(blog => blog.Posts).ThenInclude(post => post.Author)
 ```
+* Explicit loading allows you to load additional data into an entity that has already been retrieved.
+Since this involves a separate request to the database, it's not recommended for web applications, which should minimize the number of database round trips made per request.
+* A common problem in domain models is that they expose collection navigation properties as publicly accessible list types.
+This allows any collaborator to manipulate the contents of these collection types, which may bypass important business rules related to the collection, possibly leaving the object in an invalid state.
+The solution to this is to expose read-only access to related collections, and explicitly provide methods defining ways in which clients can manipulate them `IReadOnlyCollection`.
+* Another way in which you can improve your domain model is through the use of value objects for types that lack identity and are only distinguished by their properties.
+* In cases of temporary unavailability, applications can use retry logic to avoid raising an exception.
+This technique is commonly referred to as connection resiliency.
+You can implement your own retry with exponential backoff technique by attempting to retry with an exponentially increasing wait time, until a maximum retry count has been reached.
+* NoSQL databases, rather than mapping objects to tables and rows, serialize the entire object graph, and store the result.
+The benefits of this approach, at least initially, are simplicity and performance.
+* The lack of locks or transactions or a fixed schema also makes NoSQL databases amenable to scaling across many machines, supporting very large datasets.
+* NoSQL databases typically do not enforce ACID, which means they have both performance and scalability benefits over relational databases.
+They're well suited to extremely large datasets and objects that are not well suited to storage in normalized table structures.

 ## References
 * [Architect Modern Web Applications with ASP.NET Core and Azure](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/)
 * [.NET Microservices: Architecture for Containerized .NET Applications](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/)
 * [Real-World ASP.NET Core MVC Filters](https://docs.microsoft.com/en-us/archive/msdn-magazine/2016/august/asp-net-core-real-world-asp-net-core-mvc-filters)
+IReadOnlyCollection